 What is a spinal cord injury?

 Your spinal cord is made up of bundles of nerves and nerve cells.
 These carry messages from your brain to the different parts of your body.
 Your spinal cord runs from the base of your brain to your waist.
 It is protected by your backbone, or spinal column.
-It is made up of bony rings in your back called vertebra.
+The backbone is made up of bony rings in your back called vertebrae.